druttka/scc-schedule/README.md

 ## Seattle Code Camp 2014 schedule

 This was thrown together as a faster way to see what sessions are coming up in the next time slot.
+[It's alive](http://www.davidruttka.com/scc-schedule).

 ### Notes
 - We didn't see an API.
 We scraped an HTML table.
 Please PR sessions.json if the schedule is incorrect or changes.